nickspat/SetupCloudFoundryOnGoogle/ReadMe.md

 ## One Step Setup

 This script is designed to run from the [Google Cloud Shell](https://cloud.google.com/shell/docs/).
-Once downloaded the constants file and manifests can be modified to meed your needs.
+Once downloaded the constants file and manifests can be modified to meet your needs.

 Manifest: You may choose to modify the manifest which is currently in the ``cf-setup.sh`` script.
 You may need to modify the stemcell version or sha to match [published versions](https://github.com/cloudfoundry-incubator/bosh-google-cpi-release).
 Alternatively you can update initial server counts to fit within the default project quota